Patras, Greece September 1996

 The twitches started to turn into malevolent seizures.
 I’d experienced a number of hangovers, but none like this.
 It was as if my spirit no longer wanted to remain in my body.
 Faces of fear, tortured, twisted filled my mind.
 I thought the room was full of bugs, cockroaches, mice, spiders.
 Years later I found that these were classic symptoms of delirium tremors.

-In a desperate attempt to take my mind off my bodily reactions, I on the television, to a Greek music TV station.
+In a desperate attempt to take my mind off my bodily reactions, I turn on the television, to a Greek music TV station.
 I connected with the video clip immediately.
 It may be about heroin, but my hangover resonated with the protagonist’s reactions.
 At the beginning of the clip two friends are in a playful state of dream-like joy and at 2 minutes 57 the image comes up again.
 Finally, the victim’s friend and girlfriend identify the corpse and the note is found, with the lyrics detailing his state of desperation.

 I watched this video clip as my body was protesting, revolting against the poison that overwhelmed it the night before.
 I thought, ‘This is it’ and that I wasn’t going to survive the holiday.
 It was like spending 12 hours on a plane with constant turbulence.
 At around 2.am the following morning the tremors began to ease and I finally got a few hours of unquiet sleep .
 I checked out first thing in the morning, filled with a mixture of fear and relief.
 I went to church, lit a candle and prayed as deeply as I could for some divine assistance to overcome this addiction.